 This is the very reason why UNICEF has taken up a WASH program in schools of developing countries to improve girls’ education in 2012.
 This program also included India as a country.

 If we look at the facts and figures presented in this study, shows how poorly Indian rural areas figure in terms of selling these products.
 This report clearly states that (refer to page 18 of the report, second para – “Evidence shows that limitations are placed on girls’ mobility during their menses, which in turn limits their school attendance”.

-The problem with India is the rural India that is still in poverty can’t afford to the expensive sanitary solutions and different UN programs of providing cheaper varieties of such products is also not adequate.
+The problem with India is the rural India that is still in poverty can’t afford the expensive sanitary solutions and different UN programs of providing cheaper varieties of such products are also not adequate.

-If you listen to the video properly you will know that one out of every four girl drop out of their schools due to menstruation and hygiene related issues.
-So we know how the Jaagore and PowerOf49 campaigners has created their own story for poor literacy among women.
+If you listen to the video properly you will know that one out of every four girl drops out of their schools due to menstruation and hygiene related issues.
+So we know how the Jaagore and PowerOf49 campaigners have created their own story for poor literacy among women.

 Now let’s look at the latest statistics available for education in India.

 This link from UNESCO gives a clear picture of literacy in India.